Gixx/worstpractice.github.io/src/_posts/2022-11-01-my-useless-react-app-2.md

 ### Disclaimer

 The [Part 1](/frontend/my-useless-react-app-1) was a shaking up for me from the year-long winter sleep.
-It was a bit rushy writing, because I didn't wanna jump in the middle without any warm up.
+It was a bit rushy writing, because I didn't wanna jump in the middle of this tutorial without any warm up.
 Getting to the very start point was really not a big deal after reading all those blogs, tutorials and watch the
 <a href="https://scrimba.com/allcourses?topic=react" target="_blank" rel="noopener">Scrimba</a> React courses.
+The real
-The real difficulty there was to add the
-Typescript to the game.
+difficulty there was to add the Typescript to the game.
 Of course, it's a piece of cake now.

+### TL;DR

+And again, if you don't want to waste your time reading this tutorial, and you only need a working code sample, please check the source code on <a href="https://github.com/Gixx/worstpractice-react" target="_blank" rel="noopener">GitHub</a>.